jimjeffers/DTTG-Jekyll/_posts/2013-01-18-bite-sized-strategies-for-css.md

 2. The class names are still semantic.
 They add value to our markup.
 Yes it is implied that each class is applying a specific variation to the appearance, but we're using meaningful names to do so.
 We aren't using classes named button-red or button-blue.
 We have primary and secondary intents now clearly labeled throughout the site.
 If we want to add any specific functionality to our project with javascript we can easily query the default action for any given perform just by querying `$(".bitesized-btn-default")`.
 3. The prefix `bitesized-` could be replaced with any name you wanted to use for your project.
 For example, google's maia CSS framework prefixes with the `maia-` namespace.

-Approaching CSS in a bitesized approach provides a clear pattern for success.
-Each additional use case which causes us to present a different variation of a button will now make our CSS framework more powerful.
-If we followed the path shown in the earlier example, each additional use case would make our CSS more difficult to modify or maintain.
+Approaching CSS in a bite-sized approach provides a clear pattern for success.
+Each additional use case provides a reason to extend our css framework in a meaningful way.
+Rather than introducing more complexity, we now have a pattern to both solve our problems and render our CSS framework more powerful.